Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Introduction

 {\bf Our contribution.} In this work we study for the first time the average case complexity of the qualitative analysis of MDPs with B\"uchi objectives.
-Specifically we study the average case complexity of the classical algorithm for the following two reasons: (1)~the classical algorithm is very simple and appealing as it iteratively uses solutions of the standard graph reachability and alternating graph reachability algorithms, and can be implemented efficiently by symbolic algorithms; and (2)~for the more involved improved algorithms it has been established that there are simple variants of the improved algorithms that never require more than an additional linear time as compared to the classical algorithm, and hence the average case complexity of these variants is no more than the average case complexity of the classical algorithm.
-We study the average case complexity of the classical algorithm and establish that as compared to the quadratic worst case complexity, the average case complexity is linear.
+Specifically we study the average case complexity of the classical algorithm for the following two reasons: First, the classical algorithm is very simple and appealing as it iteratively uses solutions of the standard graph reachability and alternating graph reachability algorithms, and can be implemented efficiently by symbolic algorithms.
+Second, while more involved algorithms that improve the worst case complexity have been proposed~\cite{CJH03,CH11,CH12,CH14,CHJS13}, it has also been established in~\cite{CH12,CHJS13} that there are simple variants of the involved algorithms that require at most a linear running time in addition to the time of the classical algorithm, and hence the average case complexity of these variants is no more than the average case complexity of the classical algorithm.
+We study the average case complexity of the classical algorithm and establish that compared to the quadratic worst case complexity, the average case complexity is linear.
 Our main contributions are summarized below:

 \begin{compactenum}

 \item \emph{MDPs with constant out-degree.} We first consider MDPs with constant out-degree.
 In practice, MDPs often have constant out-degree: for example, see~\cite{dAR07} for MDPs with large state space but constant number of actions, or~\cite{FV97,Puterman94} for examples from inventory management where MDPs have constant number of actions (the number of actions correspond to the out-degree of MDPs).
 We consider MDPs where the out-degree of every vertex is fixed and given.
 The out-degree of a vertex $v$ is $d_v$ and there are constants $d_{\min}$ and $d_{\max}$ such that for every $v$ we have $d_{\min} \le d_v \le d_{\max}$.
 Moreover, every subset of the set of vertices of size $d_v$ is equally likely to be the neighbour set of $v$, independent of the neighbour sets of other vertices.
 We show that the expected number of iterations of the classical algorithm is at most logarithmic ($O(\log n)$), and the average case running time is linear ($O(n)$) (as compared to the worst case linear number of iterations and quadratic $O(n^2)$ time complexity of the classical algorithm, and the current best known $O(n\cdot \sqrt{n})$ worst case complexity).
 The average case complexity of this model implies the same average case complexity for several related models of MDPs with constant out-degree.
 For further discussion on this, see Remark~\ref{remark_related_model}.